 Pursue Apprenticeships or Work

-- Enter directly into the professional working world through supportive apprenticeship schemes that develop transferable skills still useful if going back to school later.
+- Enter the professional world directly through supportive apprenticeship schemes that develop transferable skills, which remain useful even if you return to school later.
 Gain clarity on interests.

 Conclusion